 The Watercolour Project

-In 1833, while visiting Lake Como in Italy following his marriage to Constance Mundy, Talbot found himself in the frustrating position of being the only one in the group unable to sketch the scenery, even with the help of a camera lucida.
+In 1833, while visiting Lake Como in Italy following his recent marriage to Constance Mundy, Talbot found himself in the frustrating position of being the only one in the group unable to sketch the scenery, even with the help of a camera lucida.

 " When the eye was removed from the prism – in which all had looked beautiful – I found that the faithless pencil had only left traces on the paper melancholy to behold."

-At the time that the collection was acquired, its full extent was largely unknown and the property team have been gradually cataloguing items and developing a plan to deal with a huge conservation backlog ever since.
+At the time the collection was acquired, its full extent was largely unknown.
+Since then the property team have been gradually cataloguing items and developing a plan to deal with the huge conservation backlog ever since.